syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Mathematical-Equation.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample of creating a summation with limits from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Mathematical-Equation/Create-n-array-equation).

 ### Radical

 You can create a radical equation in Word document.
 The following example shows how to create a radical equation.